plaid/quickstart/README.md

 ### "You need to update your app" or "institution not supported"

-If you get a "You need to update your app" or "institution not supported" error after selecting a financial institution in Link, you're probably running the Quickstart in Development and attempting to link an institution, such as Chase or Wells Fargo, that requires an OAuth-based connection.
+If you get a "You need to update your app" or "institution not supported" error after selecting a financial institution in Link, you're probably running the Quickstart in Development (or Production) and attempting to link an institution, such as Chase or Wells Fargo, that requires an OAuth-based connection.
 In order to make OAuth connections to US-based institutions in Development or Production, you must have Production access approval, and certain institutions may also require additional steps.
 To use this institution, [apply for Production access](https://dashboard.plaid.com/overview/production) and see the [OAuth insitutions page](https://dashboard.plaid.com/team/oauth-institutions) for any other required steps.

+### "oauth uri does not contain a valid oauth_state_id query parameter"

+If you get the console error "oauth uri does not contain a valid oauth_state_id query parameter", you are attempting to initialize Link with a redirect uri when it is not necessary to do so.
+The `receivedRedirectUri` should not be set when initializing Link for the first time.
+It is used when initializing Link for the second time, after returning from the OAuth redirect.

 ## Testing OAuth